wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

 ##### 319 Offence

-*   A practitioner commits an offence and is liable on summary conviction to a fine not exceeding $25,000 who, at a time when both an election made by that practitioner under [section 317(1)][368] and the practising certificate to which that election relates are in force, receives, in the course of providing regulated services to the public, any money or other valuable property in trust for another person.
+*   A practitioner commits an offence and is liable on conviction to a fine not exceeding $25,000 who, at a time when both an election made by that practitioner under [section 317(1)][368] and the practising certificate to which that election relates are in force, receives, in the course of providing regulated services to the public, any money or other valuable property in trust for another person.

+    Section 319: amended, on 1 July 2013, by [section 413][513] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 320 Application of Lawyers' Fidelity Fund